Malik Obama: Biography

-Political career and advocacy
+Political candidacy and advocacy

-During his brother's 2008 presidential campaign, Malik Obama was a spokesman for the extended Obama family in Kenya.
+During his half brother's 2008 presidential campaign, Malik Obama was a spokesman for the extended Obama family in Kenya.
 He dealt with safety and privacy concerns arising from the increased attention from the press.

-Obama ran for governor of the Kenyan county of Siaya in 2013.
+In early 2013, Obama ran for governor of the Kenyan county of Siaya.
 His campaign slogan was "Obama here, Obama there" in reference to his half-brother who was serving his second term as the President of the United States.
-Malik garnered 2,792 votes, about 140,000 votes behind the eventual winner.
+Obama garnered 2,792 votes, about 140,000 votes behind the eventual winner.

 Prior to the 2016 United States presidential election, Obama stated that he supported Donald Trump, the candidate for the Republican Party.
 He attended the third presidential debate as one of Trump's guests.

-On June 12, 2020, Malik reportedly endorsed United States president Donald Trump, and later in the week posted a fake and historically inaccurate birth certificate of Obama in support of the Barack Obama citizenship conspiracy theories.
-The birth certificate alleges Obama was born in the Republic of Kenya in 1961, despite the Republic of Kenya not being founded until December 12, 1964.
+On June 12, 2020, Malik Obama reportedly endorsed United States president Donald Trump, and later in the week posted a fake and historically inaccurate birth certificate of Barack Obama in support of the Barack Obama citizenship conspiracy theories.
+The birth certificate alleges the US president was born in the Republic of Kenya in 1961, despite the Republic of Kenya not being founded until December 12, 1964.
 The faux Kenyan certificate also contained a seal which read South Australia, further affirming its lack of authenticity.
 His sister Auma (among others) condemned him for promoting the theory.
+Since then, he has consistently taken to news sites to express his adverse opinions about his brother, alleging that he made a pact with the Devil.